 - MyYevo basic backoffice

-Consider this: many MLM setups give you the backoffice and marketing materials for free.
-Marketing materials I’m guessing are pdfs, images, etc to put on your website or Facebook account.
+Consider this: many MLM setups give you the back office and marketing materials for free.
+Marketing materials I’m guessing are pdfs, images, etc to put on your online business or Facebook account.
 Back office is an admin panel for managing your account.
 Not pricey, either one of these things.

 That brings us to $149 for the food.
 Let’s make it $150 for simplicity’s sake.
 That’s $5 per meal.